openmrs/openmrs-distro-referenceapplication/README.md

 openmrs-distro-referenceapplication
 ===================================

-This module contains configuration for the version of different modules used by RefApp 2.x, and 3.x distributions.
+This module contains configuration for the version of different modules used by 2.x Reference Application distribution.